-165 11 USC § 523(a)(1)(A).
+&lt;sup>16811 USC § 523(a)(1)(A).

-166The second priority as set forth in § 507(a)(2) of the Bankruptcy Code is "unsecured claims allowed under § 502(f) of this title."
+&lt;sup>169The third priority as set forth in § 507(a)(3) of the Bankruptcy Code is "unsecured claims allowed under § 502(f) of this title."
 Under § 502(f), an involuntary gap claim is one which arises in the ordinary course of a debtor's business after the filing of an involuntary petition against the debtor but before either the appointment of a trustee or the entry of an order for relief.
 An involuntary gap claim is allowed "the same as if such claim had arisen before the date of the filing of the petition."
 The involuntary gap claim is the creature of the involuntary bankruptcy case.
-Recall from chapter 1 that the filing of an involuntary petition against the debtor does not operate as an order for relief under the Bankruptcy Code.
+Recall that the filing of an involuntary petition against the debtor does not operate as an order for relief under the Bankruptcy Code.
 This priority speaks directly to the time delay made possible by segregating the order for relief from the filing of the petition.

-167 An eighth priority is allowed by § 507(a)(8)(A)(i) of the Bankruptcy Code for unsecured federal tax liens ("unsecured claims of governmental units") to the extent that such claims are for income or gross receipts taxes incurred before the filing of the bankruptcy petition for which the due date of the tax return (including any extension) occurred within three years before the date the bankruptcy petition.
+&lt;sup>170An eighth priority is allowed by § 507(a)(8)(A)(i) of the Bankruptcy Code for unsecured federal tax liens ("unsecured claims of governmental units") to the extent that such claims are for income or gross receipts taxes incurred before the filing of the bankruptcy petition for which the due date of the tax return (including any extension) occurred within three years before the date the bankruptcy petition was filed or for which the due date of the return (including any extensions) occurred after the filing of the petition.
 As indicated, the due date of the return, and not the date when the taxes are assessed, determines the priority.